Luizbic/gbica_vision/readme.md

 Note that the [minimal requirement](#minimal-requirement) for different platforms is different.

 See also the common problems and troubleshoots [here](troubleshoot.md).

-### Linux (Using Anaconda)

-If you want to use Anaconda/Miniconda, you can

-    git clone https://github.com/lllyasviel/GBICA VISION 🌹.git
-    cd GBICA VISION 🌹
-    conda env create -f environment.yaml
-    conda activate GBICA VISION 🌹
-    pip install -r requirements_versions.txt

-Then download the models: download [default models](#models) to the folder "GBICA VISION 🌹\models\checkpoints". **Or let GBICA VISION 🌹 automatically download the models** using the launcher:

-    conda activate GBICA VISION 🌹
-    python entry_with_update.py

-Or, if you want to open a remote port, use

-    conda activate GBICA VISION 🌹
-    python entry_with_update.py --listen

-Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for GBICA VISION 🌹 Anime/Realistic Edition.

-### Linux (Using Python Venv)

-Your Linux needs to have **Python 3.10** installed, and let's say your Python can be called with the command **python3** with your venv system working; you can

-    git clone https://github.com/lllyasviel/GBICA VISION 🌹.git
-    cd GBICA VISION 🌹
-    python3 -m venv GBICA VISION 🌹_env
-    source GBICA VISION 🌹_env/bin/activate
-    pip install -r requirements_versions.txt

-See the above sections for model downloads.
-You can launch the software with:

-    source GBICA VISION 🌹_env/bin/activate
-    python entry_with_update.py

-Or, if you want to open a remote port, use

-    source GBICA VISION 🌹_env/bin/activate
-    python entry_with_update.py --listen

-Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for GBICA VISION 🌹 Anime/Realistic Edition.

-### Linux (Using native system Python)

-If you know what you are doing, and your Linux already has **Python 3.10** installed, and your Python can be called with the command **python3** (and Pip with **pip3**), you can

-    git clone https://github.com/lllyasviel/GBICA VISION 🌹.git
-    cd GBICA VISION 🌹
-    pip3 install -r requirements_versions.txt

-See the above sections for model downloads.
-You can launch the software with:

-    python3 entry_with_update.py

-Or, if you want to open a remote port, use

-    python3 entry_with_update.py --listen

-Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for GBICA VISION 🌹 Anime/Realistic Edition.

 ## Minimal Requirement